Tati-Maria/gameverse/README.md

 ## Description

 This is a website that allows users to browse and search for video games.
 All games are pulled from the RAWG API.
 Users can get detailed information about each game, including a description, screenshots, and a list of developers and publishers.
-Users can also view games by genre.
+Users can also view games by genre, search by name and add to favorites or remove from favorites.
 The website is fully responsive and works on mobile devices, tablets, and desktops.

 ## Technologies Used